Moscow-Petushki: Monument

-There is a monument for the novel in the Borby Square, Moscow, by the artists Valery Kuznetsov and Sergei Mantserev, consisting of two sculptures.
+There is a monument for the novel in Struggle Square, Moscow, by the artists Valery Kuznetsov and Sergei Mantserev, unveiled on May 11, 2000, the 10th anniversary of the writer's death.
+It consists of two sculptures.
 One shows a man clinging to the train station sign Moscow and the sentence "You cannot trust an opinion of a person who hasn't yet got some hair of the dog" written on the pedestal.
 The other one shows a young woman under the train station sign Petushki and the sentence "In Petushki the jasmine never stops blooming and the birds always sing".